clj-commons/pretty/README.md

 ```

 This adds nREPL middleware to enable pretty exception reporting.
 When exceptions occur in the REPL, they are printed out
-without a stack trace.
-The `clojure.repl/pst` function is overridden to print the exception _with_ a stack trace.
+without a stack trace or properties.
+The `clojure.repl/pst` function is overridden to fully print the exception
+(_with_ properties and stack trace).

 In addition, `clojure.stacktrace/print-stack-trace` and `clojure.stacktrace/print-cause-trace` are overwritten; these
 are used by `clojure.test`.
+Both do the same thing, print out the full exception.

 # io.aviso.columns